kafene/TextareaBackup/README.md

 # TextareaBackup

-Keep backups of text entered into textarea elements (and contentEditable ones too!)
+Keep backups of text entered into text fields

 ---